ItsOnlyBinary/kiwiirc-plugin-avatars/README.md

 It is possible to specify which styles can be autoloaded, or tweak the style options by setting `"styles"` array with the contents from [config-styles.json](https://github.com/ItsOnlyBinary/kiwiirc-plugin-avatars/blob/master/src/config-styles.json) and editing the contents.

+For the different options that can be specified in `stylesOptions` see here: [DiceBear/styles](https://dicebear.com/styles)

 ### Advanced

-There are some size benefits to including your wanted styles into the main plugin.
+There are some small size benefits to including your wanted styles into the main plugin.

 To do so take a look in `./src/plugin.js`.

 Import the styles you want the same way `initials` is imported, then add them to the `includedStyles` object, making sure the key is all lowercase.

-You can also add extra options for each avatar style, see [DiceBear/syles](https://dicebear.com/styles) for the options.
+You can also add extra options for each avatar style, see [DiceBear/styles](https://dicebear.com/styles) for the options.

 ## License